How to Bring a Dog to the USA: Vaccines & Paperwork

 Secondly, there are some simple requirements for dogs arriving from countries that are not free from Foot and Mouth Disease.
 These include that their fur and bedding is free of excessive dirt, hay or straw, they are bathed as soon as possible and kept away from livestock for at least five days.

-To see the affected countries, view this list – the middle column lists the Food and Mouth Disease status of countries.
+To see the affected countries, view the same list.
 Canada, Australia and most countries in Central America, the Caribbean, and Western and Central Europe are not affected.

 State Requirements for Importing Dogs

 It’s also necessary to check the requirements for the state that you are travelling to in the USA.
-To easily view these requirements, the USDA APHIS Veterinary Service has provided a simple dropdown menu on their page.
-Select the state and you’ll be re-directed to the relevant state website.
+To view these requirements, select the state on this map and you’ll be provided with the relevant state website.

 In my experience, some of these regulations only apply for the commercial transport of pets or pets permanently relocating, although always carefully check.